 Belo Horizonte is only eight hours north of Rio but is an entirely different city.
 There’s no beach.
-The people are very different; the look and act differently.
+The people are very different; they look and act differently.
 They even speak with a different accent.

 Additionally, as I wrote above: Rio de Janeiro doesn’t have the best nightlife in the world because the people are eager to hit the beach in the morning.

 Well, Belo Horizonte doesn’t have that problem because it doesn’t have a beach.
 When I went out there, I typically partied until 4-5 in the morning, something that wasn’t possible in Rio de Janeiro.
-So, if you love nightlife, you won’t be disappointed.
+So, if you love the nightlife, you won’t be disappointed.

 São Paolo is one of the largest cities in the world and has pretty much everything that you may desire.
 There are tons of different neighborhoods with awesome attractions: cafes, restaurants, lounges, nightclubs, etc.

 There’s even a beach that’s only one hour away in a neighboring city called Santos.

 I spent a couple of months in São Paolo and quite enjoyed it.
 While it isn’t as exotic as Rio de Janeiro, it’s more sophisticated and cultured.
 The people are more cultured as well.
 While it’s not a super safe city, I felt it was somewhat safer than Rio de Janeiro.